Vulnerability Management, SIEM, and SOAR

 - SOAR: Security Orchestration, Automation, & Response.
 Refers to technologies that enable organizations to collect inputs monitored by the security operations team.
 SOAR tools allow an organization to define incident analysis and response procedures in a digital workflow format.
 (Gartner)

-At Nucleus, we’re routinely asked how our vulnerability management automation platform is different from <insert competing vendor/platform/technology here>.
+We’re routinely asked how our vulnerability management automation platform is different from <insert competing vendor/platform/technology here>.
 In most cases, the differentiators are clear and easy to explain – but in a few fringe cases, it requires a more nuanced discussion and a deeper knowledge of the vulnerability management space.
 How Nucleus compares to SIEM and SOAR solutions is one of those cases.
 So, let’s highlight the not-so-obvious differences between risk-based vulnerability management platforms like Nucleus, and the leading SIEM/SOAR solutions that offer vulnerability management capabilities.

 SIEMs and SOARs in Vulnerability Management

-VM using SIEMs/SOARs: Square Peg, Round Hole
+Vulnerability Management using SIEMs/SOARs: Square Peg, Round Hole

 Most enterprises already have a SIEM (and often a SOAR) in place, naturally assuming the SIEM is a potential solution for meeting their enterprise vulnerability management objectives.
 Afterall, SIEMs are platforms designed specifically to aggregate data from many sources, while SOARs provide a platform for orchestrating and automating workflows.
 On the surface, that makes a lot of sense and kinda sounds like Nucleus… but the devil is in the details – and there are a lot of details.